WELCOME TO MY WORLDS!

 Extensive research is a must.
 If I as a writer am going to convince you, as a reader, to come with me to some fantastic place or time, I must first win your confidence.
 Your trust.
 The only two ways to do that are: first, to engage every one of your senses fully; and second, to do my research.

-For The Merlin Saga, I researched the legends of Merlin for a year before I could even begin writing.
+For the Merlin Saga, I researched the legends of Merlin for a year before I could even begin writing.
 I started with the ancient Celtic text called the Mabinogian, and worked forward from there, reading all the ballads and stories I could find.
 To write Heartlight, I needed to learn a lot about the life cycle of stars, the nature of light, and the marvelous morpho butterfly.
 For The Ancient One, I researched nine different tribes who lived in the Pacific Northwest five hundred years ago.
 In addition, I needed to understand the smells, sounds, and ecological interconnections of an ancient grove of redwoods.
 The Merlin Effect required learning about the legend of Merlin.
 Spanish galleons of the 16th century, the physics of whirlpools, and — best of all — the gray whales.
 Not to mention the motions and sounds of waves, the rhythms of tide pools, the screeching of gulls.
 Research is often hard work, but it is loads of fun.
 And I get to choose the subject!

 Do you like to read?
 What did you read as a boy?